Cogges/cogges.github.io/_posts/2014-03-23-celebration.md

 bible_videos: [""]
 bible_videos_links: [""]
 ---

+Paul is the founder of 'Caring For Ex-offenders', the Director of the 'William Wilberforce Trust' and was recently awarded a lifetime achievement award by the 'Longford Trust' for his work transforming the lives of those in prison.

 Link to the ['Holy Trinity Brompton'](http://www.htb.org.uk/ "Opens a link to the 'Holy Trinity Brompton' website.") website.<br>
 Link to the ['Caring for Ex-offenders'](http://www.caringforexoffenders.org/ "Opens a link to the 'Caring for Ex-offenders' website.") website.<br>